Feionder/todo-list/README.md

 # todo-list

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite using https://github.com/drehimself/todo-vue.git and following his amazing tutorial

 ## Recommended IDE Setup